 Planetarium & Learning Center

 The Delta College Planetarium & Learning Center seeks to inspire the next generation of explorers and scientists.
 The Planetarium's array of educational programs offer something for everyone, from future space explorers to history buffs and astronomy enthusiasts of all ages and experience levels.
-More than 300,000 visitors have attended the Planetarium's shows during its first ten years of operation.
+More than 430,000 visitors have attended shows at the Planetarium since its opening in 1997.